MediaSavvy/MediaSavvy_Wiki/Wiki/Security.md

-The following tools will aide you in keeping your computer clean:
+The following tools will aid you in keeping your computer clean: